Moscow Pride '06: First Private Screening in Moscow

 The documentary was first screened during a private projection at the National Film Centre in Moscow where 60 guests gathered at the invitation of the film director and producer.
 German journalists from RTL Television and ZDF were among the guests.

 At the premiere, Nikolai Alekseev, Moscow Pride Chief Organizer said:We are proud because this movie is an important work that will stay in history.
-It’s the first long documentary that deals with LGBT issues which took place in Russia.
+It’s the first long documentary that deals with LGBTQ issues which took place in Russia.
 This is a living testimony that will be distributed in Russia and abroad.
 I am happy to see that a new generation of activists has emerged.
 Conformism and passivism are now behind us.
-We managed to generate passion and hope this finds its way into the hearts of many LGBT people in Russia and to revive the spirit of activism.Vadimir Ivanov, the film's director, said: "I am very proud that I took part in this event".
+We managed to generate passion and hope this finds its way into the hearts of many LGBT people in Russia and to revive the spirit of activism.Vladimir Ivanov, the film's director, said: "I am very proud that I took part in this event".
 The first screening also marked Ivanov's 60th birthday and 35 years of his career in the Russian film industry.

 Evgenia Debryanskaya described Moscow Pride 2006 as "historical – an event that will stay in history forever".
 Debryanskaya, leader of Russian lesbian movement, was arrested together with more than 200 activists in front of Moscow City Hall on the day of the Pride.

 Nikolaj Bajev, one of the organizers, said "We have succeeded in bringing the subject of homosexuality into homes through the media".

 Vlad Ortanov, former editor of Argo, one of the oldest gay magazines in Russia, described the movie as "a great human historical document that will say a lot to the future generations".

 Nikolai Khramov, leader of the Russian Radicals movement at the time, the first political movement to support Moscow Pride, said that "this movie shows that there was something strong behind the gay pride and not only a desire of a few people to go in the streets".

 Tamara B, who described herself as a heterosexual pensioner said: "Now, I understand what happened in Moscow and why they organized this action.
 But unfortunately, in the current political climate in Russia the majority of the population will never see it as it will be ignored by local TV."